 See the video below for more details on how good it really is.

-Here is some key technical data.
-Please see technical sheet below for more information.
+Here are some key technical data.
+Feel free to download the technical sheet for more information.

 0 - 5 mm